Skip to content

 Rail link None

-Layover verdict Under 6h stay airside; 8h+ with visa allows a half-day in the city
+Layover threshold Under 6h: stay airside · 8h+ with visa: half-day in city viable

-Operational details — fares, visa figures, lounge access and exchange rates — were verified in May 2026 and can change.
-Confirm against current sources before you travel.
+Fares, visa fees, lounge access terms and exchange rates verified May 2026.
+Confirm against current sources before travel.

 More deals you might like